MCBE-Speedrunning/Speedrunning-Rulebook/global/README.md

 It is always a good idea to ask a moderator about a texture packs validity as certain exceptions **may** be made.

-For example, an ore outlining texture pack **may** be allowed in a set seed run, where it is assumed the runner knows the ore locations by heart.

 ### Illegal Texture Packs